 Maybe it was their first date.
 Maybe it was the day when he would kneel in front of her and propose.
 In a romantic stroll down the river bank, with little fingers furtively intertwined, they would be daydreaming about the future.
 About the house they would build, about the cattle they would raise, about their kids that would playfully run down the street.
 But there was a leak in this love story!
-The place did seem perfect: UNESCO listed the walled city of Harar as the World Heritage Site.
+The place did seem perfect: UNESCO listed the walled city of Harar as a World Heritage Site.
 But the blue river the romantic couple was walking by while coining their fabulous future, was not blue because of the water.
 Used plastic bottles were filling the canal around the walls of the ancient Ethiopian town, as a memorial to plastic pollution.
 Was this World Heritage Site celebrating the world’s best heritage of all – the Plastic?

 Plastic pollution is not an apocalyptic nightmare that should make us afraid of the future.
 It silently sneaked into our dreams and messed up with our awareness.
 It’s here, it’s now!